 Daramalan College exists to proclaim and witness to the love of God.
 It aims to make Gospel values relevant in the lives of young people and their families.
 The school is committed to protecting and nurturing the development of every young person in its care.
-Additionally the College has a legal obligation to ensure the protection and safe guarding of students in its care.
+Additionally, the College has a legal obligation to ensure the protection and safeguarding of students in its care.
 This policy is based on the Gospel values of justice, respect and dignity.

+Daramalan College has zero tolerance for child abuse, neglect and other harm and we are committed to providing and maintaining a child safe culture within all aspects of our community.
 The protection and care of all students and their welfare is of paramount importance and all policies and practices of the school must align with this priority.